-In a currency basis swap, principals in two different currencies are exchanged at a certain exchange rate for a certain period, during which floating interests (for which the London Interbank Offered Rates, or the LIBORs, are usually used) for the currencies are exchanged.
-Fig. c2-1 below outlines a dollar-yen basis swap (dollar-yen basis).
+In a currency basis swap, principals in two different currencies are exchanged at a certain exchange rate for a certain period, during which floating interests for the currencies are exchanged.
+Fig. B2-1 below outlines a dollar-yen basis swap (dollar-yen basis).
 In the figure, α is the so-called basis spread.
 The spread means a premium on a yen interest rate (annual rate) and fluctuates depending on supply and demand between the currencies.
 If demand is strong for raising yen even at the cost of an increase in yen interest payments, for instance, upward pressure is exerted on α .
 If demand is strong for raising dollars even at the cost of a decline in yen interest receipts, downward pressure is exerted on α .
 In a recent dollar-yen basis swap, a negative value for α has meant that a premium has been generated in raising dollar funds.

-Fig. c2-1 Illustrated currency basis swap (dollar-yen basis) scheme
+Fig. B2-1 Illustrated currency basis swap (dollar-yen basis) scheme